edgarcancinoe/xarm_DDPG_HER/README.md

 ## Installation

 ## Use
-1. Navigate to repository folder
+1. Navigate to repository folder and activate Python environment.
 2. To start training of the model:
    ```
    python3 main.py -t